harryho/blog-hugo/content/code/csharp-good-practice-1.md

-## Generic Predicat and Expression
+## Generic predicate and Expression

 ### Assumption